 Sprague's violations of RCRA are ongoing and continuous.
-CLF intends to seek a civil injunction, as provided under Section 7002 of RCRA, 42 U.S.C. § 6972, ordering Sprague to make necessary disclosures, to address current and ever-increasing risks of flooding from climate-change-induced storms, and restraining Sprague from further violating RCRA.
-CLF also intends to seek civil penalties and an award of litigation costs, including attorney and expert witness fees, under Section 7002 of RCRA, 42 U.S.C. § 6972.
+CLF intends to file suit against Sprague for its RCRA violations, as authorized by 42 U.S.C. § 6972.
+CLF intends to seek a civil injunction, ordering Sprague: to make necessary disclosures; take remedial steps necessary to come into compliance with RCRA; address current and ever-increasing risks of flooding from severe weather, which is exacerbated by climate change; and restraining Sprague from conduct that continues to or further violates RCRA.
+CLF intends to seek civil penalties for Sprague's violations of RCRA.
+CLF also intends to seek an award of litigation costs, which includes attorney and expert witness fees, under Section 7002 of RCRA, 42 U.S.C. § 6972.

-V. OTHER CLAIMS
+VI.
+OTHER CLAIMS